teachingaway/teachingaway.github.io/_posts/2014-10-21-copyright-illustrated-video-game-clones.md

 Soon after college, Desiree Golden started a video game company called Xio Interactive.
 Before releasing Mino, a Tetris clone for iOS (right), she did some copyright research:

  > Before releasing its product, Xio researched copyright law, both through its own independent studying and based on advice of counsel...
 Based on this research, Xio believed it could freely copy any part of Tetris that was based on a "rule of the game" or that Xio viewed as being functional to the game. [*Tetris v.
-Xio Interactive*, 863 F.Supp.2d 394 (D. NJ 2012). ](http://scholar.google.com/scholar_case?case=18064882260025243346).
+Xio Interactive*, 863 F.Supp.2d 394 (D. NJ 2012)](http://scholar.google.com/scholar_case?case=18064882260025243346).

 She understood the law, but perhaps not how the law applied to Tetris.
 When she tried to draw the line between unprotectable game mechanics and protectable creative expression, she drew it in the wrong place, and granted herself far too much leeway to copy from Tetris.

-Here's how the Tetris v.
-Xio court identified the unprotectable "rules" of Tetris:
+Here's how the *Tetris v.
+Xio* court identified the unprotectable "rules" of Tetris:

  > Tetris is a puzzle game where a user manipulates pieces composed of square blocks, each made into a different geometric shape, that fall from the top of the game board to the bottom where the pieces accumulate.
 The user is given a new piece after the current one reaches the bottom of the available game space.
 While a piece is falling, the user rotates it in order to fit it in with the accumulated pieces.
 The object of the puzzle is to fill all spaces along a horizontal line.
 If that is accomplished, the line is erased, points are earned, and more of the game board is available for play.
 But if the pieces accumulate and reach the top of the screen, then the game is over.
 These then are the general, abstract ideas underlying Tetris and cannot be protected by copyright nor can expressive elements that are inseparable from them. [*Tetris v.
 Xio*](http://scholar.google.com/scholar_case?case=18064882260025243346).